Mithridates01/LearnFlask/Planning/NotesAndPlanning.md

   ** Notes:
     *** Problems
       This will be a simple MVP and will have many issue that will cause    significant refactoring down the road.
         - Schools have differing number of periods that differ in time amount.
-For simplicity I am making all schools have stand set of periods.
+For simplicity I am making all schools have standard set of periods.
         -
     *** Architecture decisions
-      - Python 3 used for increase future proofing and additional features.
-Assumption is that I am starting out not in an existing Python > 3 code base
+      - DB designed for flexibility to make easy to add features
       -